 Flickr – I talked about backing up my photographs above.
 In addition to the external hard drive backup, I have an unlimited account with Flickr where I upload pictures from every post for redundancy.
 At something like $25 a year, this can’t be beat for peace of mind and ease of grabbing an old shot that might not be on my computer any more.

 Anti-Spam – Spam sucks and spammers are no strangers to the comment section of blogs.
 This plugin is great at catching them and holding them for moderation until you can review.

 Yoast SEO – Optimizing your posts for search engines is a must if you want people to find your content in searches.
 Yoast SEO is one of the top plugins for this helping you make sure you have good SEO practices in place with each blog post.

-WP Recipe Maker – This is what I use for the recipe section of my posts so that the recipe is styled and formatted as you see it and, more importantly, for search engines to “read” it as a recipe and therefore index it appropriately so people can find your content when searching.
-I’ve used a bunch of recipe plugins in the past and while it stinks to have to rely on a third party for something so integral to a food blog, this is the best one I’ve found to date.
+Create by Mediavine – This is what I use for the recipe section of my posts so that the recipe is styled and formatted as you see it and, more importantly, for search engines to “read” it as a recipe and therefore index it appropriately so people can find your content when searching.
+I’ve used a bunch of recipe plugins in the past and Mediavine’s is by far the best supported with the most features out there.